 "Juuuuust a bit outside.
 He tried the corner and missed."

-It’s a look that has been copied every Halloween by young baseball fans across the United States.
-Even MLB pitcher Derek Holland once paid homage to Vaughn by donning the famous haircut.
+It's a look that has been copied every Halloween by young baseball fans across the United States.
+Even professional baseball players have gotten in on the fun, like when Derek Holland once paid homage to Vaughn by donning the famous Wild Thing haircut.

 Let's be real though, there's only one true Wild Thing.